Polydile/dile-components/packages/dile-info-box/README.md

 ### Properties

 - **title**: String.
 Configure a title for the info box.
 - **showCloseButton**: Boolean.
-When it is true the box will display a close icon.
+When true the box will display a close icon.
+- **isError**: Boolean.
+When true the box icon will be a warning icon.

 ### CSS Custom Properties